drwilkins/mattwilkinsbio/content/authors/admin/_index.md

 #   link: media/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+#email: ""

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

-A scientist, teacher, writer, and pusher of boulders.
-Matt grew up in Huntsville, AL and is now based out of Nashville, TN.
-His motivation to found Galactic Polymath (GP) was born from years of frustration as a graduate student and postdoctoral scholar trying to make academic knowledge available to the public.
-He started and ran a chapter of Nerd Nite, gave guest lectures at public science outreach events, and even founded the No Coast SciComm conference at the University of Nebraska.
-At every step, it became clear that many of these mechanisms for outreach were most benefitting the groups that already benefit from outreach (science-motivated public in urban centers, near universities).
-To connect with rural populations, particularly students of color who live in poorer school districts, would require building long-standing relationships, community and capacity building that go far beyond the scope of a scientists' outreach side project.
-Galactic Polymath is an effort to build long-term capacity to mobilize knowledge that is increasingly trapped and commodified in paywalled Academic journals.
-GP is built around the idea that publicly-funded research should be made available to the public in a way that is relevant to their lives, and that every student has a right to high quality education materials.
-Matt wants to live in a world where critical thinking and curiosity are as essential as breathing.
-He enjoys rock climbing, wildlife photography, and doing silly voices.
+I grew up in Huntsville, AL and am now based out of Nashville, TN.
+My motivation to found Galactic Polymath (GP) was born from years of frustration as a graduate student and postdoctoral scholar trying to make academic knowledge available to the public.
+I tried a lot of outreach formats—I started and ran the Lincoln, Nebraska chapter of Nerd Nite for over a year, gave guest lectures at public science outreach events, and even founded the [No Coast SciComm conference at the University of Nebraska](http://www.scicommcon.org/).
+Though I personally gained a lot from honing my presentation style and had a lot of fun with these efforts, at every step, it became clear that I was mostly connecting with folks who were already pretty science engaged.

+Galactic Polymath is an effort to break out of the bubble and to build long-term capacity to mobilize knowledge that is increasingly trapped and commodified in pay-walled Academic journals.
+GP is built around the idea that publicly-funded research should be made available to the public in a way that is relevant to people's lives, and that every student has a right to high quality education materials.
+I want to live in a world where critical thinking and curiosity are as essential as breathing.
+I also love (re)playing The Witcher 3, cooking, and making people laugh.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "https://docs.google.com/document/d/1Ia35Iy5Pu1e4D0IJ6SdUMuJaomY-h8yEMPtR-UWV1oM/preview" "newtab" >}}CV{{< /staticref >}}.